 - Vehicles parked in poorly-lit areas

 If you have an alarm, use it.
 The sound of an alarm will bring attention.
 During the summer it is more likely that neighbours will be outside.
-As a result very few locked & alarmed vehicles are stolen.
+As a result, very few locked & alarmed vehicles are stolen.
 A steering wheel lock is a great tool that does not allow a thief to drive your vehicle.
 If they are able to get inside, they won’t be able to drive it away.
-According to the Insurance Bureau of Canada the most common stolen vehicles in Alberta in 2015 were the Ford F250, Honda Civic, Ford F350, Buick Enclave & Saturn Outlook.
-The Edmonton Police Service have identified that Dodge Caravans & Plymouth Voyagers are the most common, with Ford Escorts, Saturns and Hondas running a close second and large Ford trucks (F250/F350) third.
+According to the Insurance Bureau of Canada, the most common stolen vehicles in Alberta in 2015 were the Ford F250, Honda Civic, Ford F350, Buick Enclave & Saturn Outlook.
+The Edmonton Police Service has identified that Dodge Caravans & Plymouth Voyagers are the most common, with Ford Escorts, Saturns and Hondas running a close second and large Ford trucks (F250/F350) third.

 Break & Enters are on the rise.
 In the summertime people often leave windows open which can become an entrance to your home.
 Close and lock all windows.
-Keeping your doors locked is a great practice to get into anytime of the year.
+Keeping your doors locked is a great practice to get into any time of the year.
 If you are in your yard, make sure the doors and window out of sight are closed and locked.

 With a large majority of people working during the day, there are fewer neighbours home to notice anything suspicious.
 By making your property a harder target you can lessen the chances of becoming a victim of these types of crime.

-And remember, if you see something suspicious, report it to police.
-Neighbourhood Watch is not about watching your neighbours, it is about watching out for your neighbours.
+And remember, if you see something suspicious, report it to the police.
+Edmonton Neighbourhood Watch (ENW) is not about watching your neighbours, it is about watching out for your neighbours.
 You can save your neighbour from becoming a victim of a crime, the stress associated with it, and the costly expense to fix or replace the property.

 Until next time…